 Maintaining Your Bird’s Vocal Health

 Ensuring your bird maintains its vocal health is crucial for their overall well-being.
-This not only involves understanding their sounds but also supporting their health.
+This involves not only understanding their sounds but also supporting their health.

 Diet and Nutrition